What is a Kid’s phone plan?

 What else should I be thinking of when I give my child a SIM?

-The research shows users of this sort of app are happier than people who are at the same phone company but don’t use the app.
+Research shows that users of this sort of app are happier than people who are at the same phone company but don’t use the app.

 What is Telstra’s Mobile Protect?